avinzons/avinzons.github.io/_site/README.md

-Zolan - Modern & Minimal Theme for Jekyll
 ======
-Zolan is a minimal blog theme for Jekyll.
+# Theme: Zolan is a minimal blog theme for Jekyll.

 * * *